SoftwareAG/c8y-docs/content/microservice-sdk/http-bundle/hello-microservice-python.md

 In this tutorial, you will learn how to create and run a microservice written in Python.
 This example contains:

-* A sample Python application using the Flask framework to expose REST endpoints.
+* A sample Python web app using the Flask framework to expose REST endpoints.
-* An application manifest file with minimal content to run a microservice.
+* a web app manifest file with minimal content to run a microservice.
-* The configuration of the Dockerfile which allows creating a ready to run Docker image with a bundled application (inside a light Alpine linux distribution).
+* The configuration of the Dockerfile which allows creating a ready to run Docker image with a bundled web app (inside a light Alpine linux distribution).
-* Instructions for building and packaging a ZIP file containing the full application (ready to upload into the platform).
+* Instructions for building and packaging a ZIP file containing the full web app (ready to upload into the platform).
 * Instructions for uploading and subscribing to the packaged microservice.

 ### Prerequisites